 Chase Sapphire Preferred Basic Features

-The sign-up bonus on this card is quite lucrative.
-You can get 60,000 bonus points once you spend a total of $4,000 within three months of getting your card.
+The welcome bonus on this card is quite lucrative.
+You can get 80,000 bonus points once you spend a total of $4,000 within three months of getting your card.

-Hitting that spending threshold is a must because 60,000 points is worth $750 when redeemed as travel rewards on Chase Ultimate Rewards.
+Hitting that spending threshold is a must because 80,000 points are worth $1000 when redeemed as travel rewards on Chase Ultimate Rewards.
+You can also earn up to $50 worth of statement credits in your first calendar year.

 At A Glance:

-In this Chase Sapphire Preferred review, you’ll see that you’ll earn 2 points for every dollar spent at any restaurant or when you make travel-related purchases.
+Cardholders can earn 2 points for every dollar spent on eligible delivery services, dining, takeout, and travel-related purchases.
 After that, you earn 1 point on everything else.

 Aside from that, you’ll get 25% more value if you use your points towards airfare, hotel stays, and car rentals on the Chase Ultimate Rewards website.